ralphdp/Boiler.click/documentation/ENVIRONMENT.md

 # Environment Configuration

-Complete guide for configuring environment variables and settings for Boiler.click.
+Complete guide for configuring environment variables and settings for Boiler™.

 ## 📋 Environment Variables Overview

-Boiler.click uses a flexible environment configuration system that automatically selects the appropriate settings based on your environment (development vs production).
+Boiler™ uses a flexible environment configuration system that automatically selects the appropriate settings based on your environment (development vs production).

 ## 🔧 Development Environment (.env)